pldbrja/book-search-ngine/README.md

 For documentation and full accessibility to the original code, none of the original code has been removed.

-All sections with old code will have commentary.

-## Bugs

-Due to an error with the server and GraphQL setup, the requests do not go through and a 500 error is returned on any POST request to the database.
+All old code has been removed to make it easier to read, however the original comments have been left in tact if the component it was with was not deleted.

 ## Usage